LenkaSeg/lenkaseg.github.io/about.md

 Hello, I'm Lenka!

-Apart of chocolate ice cream I also like guacamole.
+Apart from chocolate ice cream I also like guacamole.

 ### Contact me